ficocelliguy/bitburner-src/markdown/bitburner.cyberdeck.crafting.md

 ## Cyberdeck.crafting property

-Namespace for API methods that create or destroy mods and ICEbreakers.
+Namespace for API methods that create or destroy mods and ICEBreakers.

 **Signature:**